serakfalcon/wERPy/README.md

 ----------------
 Tables are instantiated by assigning $MainView->createTable() to the table variable (e.g. $tablevar = $MainView->createTable())
+Forms are instantiated by assigning $MainView->createForm() to the  form variable Menus are instantiated by assigning $MainView->createMenu() to the menu variable. a Menu ID can be passed, which will allow the system to automatically load the appropriate menu items from $MenuItems  (MainMenuLinksArray.php). items can be appended/deleted to the menu after it is loaded.
-Forms are instantiated by assigning $MainView->createForm() to the  form variable Controls are not instantiated directly, this is handled through the Form's addControl/setControl/delControl functions.
+Controls are not instantiated directly, this is handled through the Form's addControl/setControl/delControl functions.
 Work To Do:
 ----

- * Extend formView / create more complicated extension of formView class to cover all use cases
+ * Continue to extend formView / create more complicated extension of formView class to cover all use cases
+ * Figure out a good way to store and retrieve the menus, allow them to be user-customizable
- * Headers/footers/menus should also be rolled into the themes themselves
+ * Headers/footers should also be rolled into the themes themselves
  * 'Classic' themes that will cause webERP to render the same way it does now
  * Code refactoring to take advantage of the view classes